Types of out-of-home care

 Respite care - From time to time, parents and carers need a break from their caring role.
 Respite care is for short periods of time, such as school holidays, weekends or for short periods during the week.

-Long-term - These are placements for longer than 6 months.
-Long-term or permanent care placements usually refer to situations where the child is not expected to return to their family.
+Long-term or permanent care - these are placements for longer than two years.
+Long-term or permanent care usually occurs when the child is not expected to return to their family.
 In some circumstances, carers can apply to become legal guardians of, or adopt children, who have been in their long-term care.

 Relative or kinship care - Relative or kinship care is when a child or young person lives with a relative or someone they already know.